Admissions Blog

 • In your final draft, ensure that paragraph transitions are smooth – just as a good pilot and great weather conditions allow a flight to be smooth from lift-off to landing

 Before I share more extremely important Common App essay advice, let’s zero in on what students are going to be writing about on this year’s Common App.
-None of the essay prompts are easy, and all require a great deal of time, thought, and drafting before members of the Class of 2022 can confidently hit submit on their applications.
+None of the essay prompts are easy, and all require a great deal of time, thought, and drafting before members of the high school Class of 2026 can confidently hit submit on their applications.

 Choose the option below that best helps you write an essay of no more than 650 words.